goeiebook/creativelab/narrative.md

 ---

-Public posts of creativelab5 applications remain generally bland, but occasionally a remarkable one pops up.
-This one is particularly interesting (escher)
+I stop making new animations.
+But I watch the stream for new submissions.
+Most are bland and uninspired.
+But occasionally a remarkable one pops up.
+Like [this one](https://creativelab5.com/s/uJclLz)

 These complex ones are interesting, and their mechanics are intriguing.
 I want to see how they work.
-Viewing a published application reveals a `<script>` tag with javascript assigning a dictionary to a variable named `shareData`.
-At first I tried extracting this data and parsing it as JSON, but that is not possible because it contains javascript instructions.
-An alternative is to copy the string in a variable in Eval it.
-This is a dangerous thing to do, and generally frowned on.
-But in this case we can be reasonably trusting of the contents.
-With the shareData variable populated into a javascript context, it is becomes a simple matter to copy the shape data into the boardStates structure.
-Refreshing the stage then shows the animation, where it can be closely studied.
+View Source of a published application to see a `<script>` tag with javascript assigning a dictionary to a variable named `shareData`.
+This data cannot be extracted as JSON because it contains javascript.
+That fact took a few tries to understand.
+The way to read it is to use [javascript eval](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/eval) it.
+Generally speaking, that's a dangerous thing to do.
+But in this case it's probably ok.
+Once the shareData variable is populated into a javascript context, it is becomes a simple matter to copy it into the boardStates structure.
+Refreshing the stage then shows the animation, where it can be studied.

-Both Pinto and Both used clever tricks to generate their animations.
+By studying the animations of Pinto and Both, I learn that they are clever people.

 [todo; code and images]